House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-An unusual home design choice made waves as users on social media rediscovered it that was dubbed “witches’ stairs.”
+An unusual home design choice made waves as users on social media rediscovered that it was dubbed “witches’ stairs.”
 These steep, alternating stairways are allegedly witchproof, but in reality, they’re mostly used as a space-saving choice.
 Let’s check out how witches’ stairs work, where they’re used, and some other relevant info you might find interesting.

-In recent years, the stairs became popular on social media, with some users claiming the stairs were originally used in New England homes.
+In recent years, the stairs became popular on social media, with some users claiming the stairs were initially used in New England homes.
 The urban legend goes that witches can’t climb the steps.
 In reality, they’re used in place of ladders or perilous circular staircases to reach secluded rooms.

-Other Types of Stairs
+The 3 Other Types of Stairs

 Witches’ stairs are aesthetically interesting and a novel concept, but they’re far from the only stairs.
 We’re all most familiar with the straight stairway, the L-shaped stairway, and perhaps the circular staircase.
 Let’s check those out below in further detail.

-Straight Stairs
+1. Straight Stairs

-Spiral Staircase
+2. Spiral Staircase

-L-Shaped Stairs
+3. L-Shaped Stairs

 Where Are Witches Stairs Used?

 As mentioned above, witches’ stairs are most commonly used in small homes or as a space-saving measure for larger homes.
 Building codes usually forbid alternating treads as main stairways, reserving them as accessways for rarely used rooms like attics.
-If you hate the idea of climbing a ladder to access your attic or loft, witches’ stairs are a perfect alternative.
-Witches’ stairs also slash the costs of home construction compared to straight stairways.

 Advantages of Witches Stairs

-Witches’ stairs have a few main advantages that make them worth using over other stair designs.
+Witches’ stairs have a few advantages that make them worth using over other stair designs.
 Let’s go into more detail about their pros below.

 Saves Space